Ennnm/instant-color/planning/Deployment notes.md

 ### Questions

-- How to delete files from s3 via code
+- How to delete files from s3 via codegit